New cluster algebras from old: integrability beyond Zamolodchikov periodicity: Integrable deformations of the cluster map

+where the prefactor $\xi_n$ cannot be removed without a change of gauge, which would modify the form of some of the expressions in \eqref{somos7B32}.
+(As explained in Appendix B, the quantity $\xi_n$ is periodic with period 3.)

-Notice that the structure of the tau functions in \eqref{somos7B32} and \eqref{somos5B32} are identical to the substitutions associated with the Lyness map and Somos-5 QRT map respectively.
-This indicates that the new variables $\hat{w}_{n} =y_{1,n} + \beta^2$ and $v_{n}=y_{1,n} + 1 $ satisfy the following results, \begin{thm} The iteration of $w_{n}$ given by recurrences \eqref{B32recs} satisfies the Lyness map which is equivalent to the recurrence
+Notice that the ratios of tau functions in \eqref{somos7B32} and \eqref{somos5B32} are identical to the substitutions associated with the Lyness map and Somos-5 QRT map, respectively.
+This suggests that the quantities $v_{n} =y_{1,n} + \beta^2$ and $u_{n}=y_{1,n} + 1 $ should provide solutions of these maps under iteration, as described by the following statement. \begin{thm} The quantities $v_{n}$ generated under iteration of the system of recurrences \eqref{B32recs} satisfy the Lyness map which is equivalent to the recurrence